 - Improving riverside paths

 Yorath House, located in Buena Vista Park, was acquired by the City of Edmonton in 1992 with intentions to repurpose the property into a four-season public amenity building.
 While various studies and assessments were completed, the property has never been redeveloped and continues to sit vacant within the park.
 Yorath House is listed on the City’s Inventory of Historic Properties and the City is seeking formal designation of Yorath House as a Municipal Historic Resource.

 The Buena Vista/Sir Wilfrid Laurier Park Master Plan provided the opportunity to revisit the discussion and better understand what role Yorath House might have in the park.
 Through public consultation it was clear that park users wished to see the space redeveloped into a public amenity building to serve the park.
-Redevelopment includes four-season washrooms, space to warm up in the winter and opportunities for public programs and events.
+Redevelopment includes opportunities for public programs and events.